General Student Complaint

 The Office of Student Conduct at Florence-Darlington Technical College is a resource for students, faculty, and staff to uphold College standards, educate the campus on the importance of social responsibility, and partner with campus security.
 The Student Code of Conduct was designed for Colleges and Universities to reflect our campus values of Integrity, Community, Respect, and Responsibility.
 The college expects all students to share these values and hold each other accountable for maintaining a place of learning and growth free from disruption, discrimination, and disrespect.
 Florence-Darlington Technical College implements and follows the South Carolina Board for Technical and Comprehensive Education policy (SBTCE Policy 3-2-106) and procedures for addressing written student complaints.

 Any individual may report an alleged violation of the Student Code of Conduct, and the Office of Student Conduct will conduct a follow-up investigation.
 Faculty, Students and Staff members are encouraged to use the Maxient Online Incident Reporting Form.

 Anonymous reporting of incidents is allowed but discouraged, because it limits the ability of the office to gather further information and adequately address the issue.
 Every effort will be made to protect confidentiality of witnesses, where possible, particularly where a safety concern exists.
-Individuals who may be involved in incidents of misconduct are encouraged to report that behavior
+Individuals who may be involved in incidents of misconduct are encouraged to report that behavior.

 Ms. Genell Gause